Flight Attendant Resumes are simple to write. And we've broken down the process in ten easy steps to make it simpler.

 Well if sky is the limit, you've probably tried your luck at flying.
 And you're one step away.

-Well if you're that close, let's ensure it.
-Let the industry professionals help guide you through your flight attendant resume.
+And if you're that close, let's ensure it.
+Let the industry professionals guide you through your flight attendant resume.

 You may also check out the following template made on Hiration's online resume builder, along with the guide which should help you write it.
 For an expert experience, however, you are always welcome to use our Hiration's online resume builder, now with two new templates.

 In case you want the summary, here it is:

 - Make a separate 'CERTIFICATION & TRAINING' section below the education section.